safirerose879/pd2-final-FLo-ELou/Log.md

 6-14-14		Flo		Still trying to implement more games.

 6-15-14		Flo		Used Emma's working Linked List Deck3.
 YES IT WORKSSSS FOR MULTIPLE GAMES!!!!!
+Seems like Refill isnt working...but it's still beast.